 Here’s how it works

-Each domain has reputation.
+Each domain has a reputation.
 The reputation, good, neutral, or bad, can only be earned over time.
-Each new domain starts as neutral, but from starters it is considered suspicious by its host.
+Each new domain starts as neutral, but from starters, it is considered suspicious by its host.

 If you start sending mass email automatically from an address on a new domain, you actually confirm your host’s suspicions that you may be a dangerous user, aka a spammer.
 If the host gets a signal like that, you might get blocked right away.
 So the key is to give yourself, and your brand new domain, some time to work on good reputation.

 How much is “some time”?